Frequently Asked Questions

 Follow other users to see their stories and thoughts in your home feed.
 Your followers can see your activity in theirs.
 Following is one-directional — you don’t need someone’s permission to follow them.

-What are verified authors?
+What are verified users?

 A verified badge means Fanprose has extra confidence that the account is not impersonating someone else and that the person behind it is a trusted member of the community who follows our content guidelines.